-The \$205 million OVCF is a limited partnership between the Province and leading institutional investors including: Ontario Municipal Employees Retirement System (OMERS), Royal Bank of Canada, TD Bank Group, the Business Development Bank of Canada, and Manulife Financial.
-OVCF was established to invest primarily in Ontario-based and Ontario-focused venture capital and growth equity funds that support innovative, high potential companies.
+The \$205 million OVCF is a limited partnership between the Province and leading institutional investors.
+OVCF was established to invest primarily in Ontario-based/focused venture capital and growth equity funds that support innovative, high potential companies.
 The Province has committed \$90 million, with the balance coming from its partner institutions.

-NVCF is a limited partnership between the Province, the Government of Canada (the Federal Government) and key private sector investors: Canada Pension Plan Investment Board, OpenText Corporation and major Canadian banks.
-NVCF will invest primarily in Canadian venture capital and growth equity funds and direct co-investments in innovative Canadian companies.
-As of January 31, 2014, the first closing amount was \$218.5 million, with the Province committing \$36.25 million.
+NVCF is a limited partnership between the Province, the Government of Canada (the Federal Government) and key private sector investors and major Canadian banks.
+NVCF invests primarily in Canadian venture capital and growth equity funds and makes direct co-investments in innovative Canadian companies.
+As of March 31, 2015, NVCF has successfully raised \$233.5 million and is actively working to secure a fully subscribed final close totalling \$300 million.